sonalimcdermid/sonalimcdermid.github.io/Teaching.md

 *Courses I have designed/developed

-For more information on majoring in Environmental Studies, please visit <a href="https://as.nyu.edu/environment/undergraduate-program/program-of-study.html">Undergraduate Program of Study</a> on our departmental webpage.
+For more information on majoring in Environmental Studies, please visit the <a href="https://as.nyu.edu/environment/undergraduate-program/program-of-study.html">Undergraduate Program of Study</a> on our departmental webpage.